 Pairing Wine With My Life's Adventure

-Part 1, REINVENTION: Quit my job, sold my house and moved from Cali to NYC for sommelier classes.
-Part 2, GETTING MY HANDS DIRTY: Moved to Napa and worked in a cellar and vineyard making wine.
-Part 3: STUDYING ABROAD: Traveling through France and Italy on a wine scavenger hunt.
+REINVENTION: Quit my job in IT, sold my house and moved from Cal to NYC for sommelier classes.
+GETTING MY HANDS DIRTY: Moved to Napa and worked in a vineyard making wine.
+TRAVEL: Through France and Italy on a wine scavenger hunt.
 Sto cambiando la mia vita e desidero imparare circa vino.
 Je change ma vie et je veux me renseigner sur le vin.
-Part 4: TRY TO GET SERIOUS: After my travels, I've moved back to New York and now work as a Sommelier.
+TRY TO GET SERIOUS: Living in New York for 4 years and working as a Sommelier.
+NEW GOALS: Do my own thing, find love, speak Spanish, live wine.

 Saturday, May 07, 2005